Virtual channel: Mexico

-Upon the introduction of digital television in Mexico, most stations used virtual channels that matched their former analog channel positions, with a select number of stations branding as their physical channel (such as XHMNU-TDT in Monterrey, which eschewed virtual channel 53 for 35).
-However, Mexican television is considerably more centralized than in other ATSC countries, with three of the four national commercial networks branding with their Mexico City channel numbers.
-There was also the potential that new entrants, which would almost universally be on UHF, would be disadvantaged by higher virtual channels than existing stations that began on VHF—a particular concern given the recent award of a national television network to Grupo Imagen.
+When digital television arrived, most stations used virtual channels that matched their analog channels.
+A few branded their physical channel (such as XHMNU-TDT in Monterrey, which took virtual channel 35.
+Television there is more centralized than in other ATSC countries—three of the four national commercial networks brand their Mexico City channel numbers.
+New entrants such as Grupo Imagen were almost universally on UHF, and would be disadvantaged by higher virtual channels than stations that began on VHF.